miaoulabs/flamingsteve/README.md

 Central service to be used for service (dis/re)covery.
 Also will tell you human are expendable if a xenomorph is present on your spaceship.

+Pretty much a embedded nats messaging server with a zeronconf service for discovery.

 ## Used techs

 - [periph.io](https://periph.io/project/library/)